-Like HASL, ENG is an abbreviation, standing for Electroless Nickel and Immersion Gold, and it involves depositing gold and nickel layers on the copper PCB.
+Like HASL, ENG is an abbreviation for Electroless Nickel and Immersion Gold, which involves depositing gold and nickel layers on the copper PCB.

 The chemical electroplating method creates a coat with a long shelf life and is perfect for plating through holes.
 Also, it complies with RoHS regulations, so it is safe to use.

 However, it is expensive and can increase signal losses if not applied correctly.